Want to learn everything about sprint review meetings?

 As more and more teams go remote, you need a reliable video conferencing tool for any Scrum meeting, be it the sprint review or the planning meeting.

 Luckily, ClickUp offers seamless Integrations with some of the best video conferencing software out there.

-For example, say you need to make a quick Zoom video call to explain a task to the assigned member.
+For example, say you need to make a quick Zoom video call to explain or convert a task to the assigned member.

 With ClickUp, you can do it without ever having to leave the task space!

 Just activate the Zoom integration and click the meeting icon to start the meeting instantly.

 But that isn’t all that ClickUp can do!